bkw777/NODE_DATAPAC/README.md

 NODE Systems themselves used to perform an update to older units to replace the original rechargeable NiCD cell with a non-rechargeable lithium cell which was supposed to last about 5 years.

 You can do that same mod today very easily.
-A standard CR2032 holder can be soldered right into the same holes where the original NiCD cell is, and the 200 ohm resistor needs to be removed and replaced with a diode (any kind, another 1N4148 is perfect). with the stripe away from the battery (same orientation as the other diode right next to it).
+A standard CR2032 holder can be soldered right into the same holes where the original NiCD cell went, and the 200 ohm resistor needs to be removed and replaced with a diode (any kind will do, another 1N4148 is perfect), with the stripe pointing away from the battery (same orientation as the other diode right next to it).
-I don't know what the actual mod was that NODE did, but this mod should give about 4 years on a new CR2032.
+I don't know what the specific mod was that NODE did, but this mod should give at least 3, almost 4 years on a new CR2032.

 BEFORE
 ![](PCB/NODE_DATAPAC_256K_batt_mod_before.jpg)